thinkjs/thinkjs/packages/think-session-jwt/README.md

   },
   jwt: {
     handle: JWTSession,
+    cookie: {
+      tokenType: 'cookie', // jwt token type, it could be header, default is 'cookie'
+      tokenName: 'x-jwt-token', // if tokenType not 'cookie', this will be the token name, default is 'x-jwt-token'
       secret: 'secret' // secret is reqired
       sign: {
           // sign options is not required
       },
       verify: {
           // verify options is not required
+      }
     }
 }
 ```